2014-04-04 17:46:04 -

 A.M.
-Best Europe – Rating Services Limited has affirmed the financial strength rating of A (Excellent) and issuer credit rating of “a” of National Grid Insurance Company (Isle of Man) Limited (NGIC) (Isle of Man).
+Best has affirmed the financial strength rating of B++ (Good) and issuer credit rating (ICR) of “bbb” of National Life and General Insurance Company SAOC (NLGIC) (Oman).
 The outlook for both ratings remains stable.

 The methodology used in determining these ratings is Best’s Credit Rating Methodology, which provides a comprehensive explanation of A.M.